GoogleCloudPlatform/terraform-google-enterprise-genai/README.md

 See the [policy-library documentation](https://github.com/GoogleCloudPlatform/policy-library/blob/master/docs/index.md) if you need to add more constraints from the [samples folder](https://github.com/GoogleCloudPlatform/policy-library/tree/master/samples) in your configuration based in your type of workload.

 Step 1-org has [instructions](./1-org/README.md#deploying-with-cloud-build) on the creation of the shared repository to host these policies.

-### Optional Variables

-Some variables used to deploy the steps have default values, check those **before deployment** to ensure they match your requirements.
-For more information, there are tables of inputs and outputs for the Terraform modules, each with a detailed description of their variables.
-Look for variables marked as **not required** in the section **Inputs** of these READMEs:

-- Step 0-bootstrap: If you are using Cloud Build in the [CI/CD Pipeline](/docs/GLOSSARY.md#foundation-cicd-pipeline), check the main [README](./0-bootstrap/README.md#Inputs) of the step.
-If you are using Jenkins, check the [README](./0-bootstrap/modules/jenkins-agent/README.md#Inputs) of the module `jenkins-agent`.
-- Step 1-org: The [README](./1-org/envs/shared/README.md#Inputs) of the environment `shared`.
-- Step 2-environments: The READMEs of the environments [development](./2-environments/envs/development/README.md#Inputs), [non-production](./2-environments/envs/non-production/README.md#Inputs), and [production](./2-environments/envs/production/README.md#Inputs)
-- Step 3-networks-dual-svpc: The READMEs of the environments [shared](./3-networks-dual-svpc/envs/shared/README.md#inputs), [development](./3-networks-dual-svpc/envs/development/README.md#Inputs), [non-production](./3-networks/envs/non-production/README.md#Inputs), and [production](./3-networks/envs/production/README.md#Inputs)
-- Step 3-networks-hub-and-spoke: The READMEs of the environments [shared](./3-networks-hub-and-spoke/envs/shared/README.md#inputs), [development](./3-networks-hub-and-spoke/envs/development/README.md#Inputs), [non-production](./3-networks/envs/non-production/README.md#Inputs), and [production](./3-networks/envs/production/README.md#Inputs)
-- Step 4-projects: The READMEs of the environments [shared](./4-projects/business_unit_1/shared/README.md#inputs), [development](./4-projects/business_unit_1/development/README.md#Inputs), [non-production](./4-projects/business_unit_1/non-production/README.md#Inputs), and [production](./4-projects/business_unit_1/production/README.md#Inputs)

-## Errata summary

-Refer to the [errata summary](./ERRATA.md) for an overview of the delta between the example foundation repository and the [Google Cloud security foundations guide](https://cloud.google.com/architecture/security-foundations).

-## Contributing

-Refer to the [contribution guidelines](./CONTRIBUTING.md) for information on contributing to this module.